CiscoDevNet/ise-servicenow/README.md

 NOTE: By default these new values will be blank on all endpoints, including the Boolean "InventoryStatus".
 This will become relevant later in the tutorial.

-## 4. Create New Authorization Conditions / AuthZ Profile
+## STEP 4.
+Create New Authorization Conditions / AuthZ Profile

 Navigate to Policy -> Policy Sets and we will create two rules (a permit and a deny rule) using the value of the new "InventoryStatus" custom attribute that will be populated by ServiceNow.
 When adding the condition for the each rule, you can search the Attribute field to quickly find the "InventoryStatus" field.